jorgeacetozi/ebook-graylog/README.md

-# Log Management with Graylog, Elasticsearch and MongoDB using Docker
+# Log Management with Graylog, Elasticsearch, MongoDB, Nginx, Fluentd and Docker